peterhurford/64or32/README.md

 ##[64or32.com](http://64or32.com)

-A website to determine if your computer is 32-bit or 64-bit
+A website and library to determine if your computer is 64-bit or 32-bit

 * * *

 The libraries provided in the repo come pre-minified for your ease of use.

-If you are **using jQuery** on your project you can use the *slightly smaller* `32or64-jquery.min.js`.
+If you are **using jQuery** on your project you can use the *slightly smaller* `64or32-jquery.min.js`.

-If you are **not using jQuery** on your project, you can use the *lightly more performant* `32or64-no-jquery.min.js`.
+If you are **not using jQuery** on your project, you can use the *lightly more performant* `64or32-no-jquery.min.js`.

 * * *